Japan–Korea disputes

-Korea peninsula and the Japan are separated by the Sea of Japan.
+Korea peninsula and the Japanese Archipelago are separated by the Sea of Japan.

 There have been a number of significant disputes between various Koreanic and Japonic states.
 The two regions have a long history of relations as immediate neighbors that has been marked with conflict.
 One of the most significant issues is the Japanese colonization of Korea that began with the Japan–Korea Treaty of 1910 and ended with the surrender of Japan at the end of World War II.

 Although South Korea was established in 1948, Japan–South Korea relations only officially began in 1965 with the signing of the Basic Treaty that normalized their relations.
 Today, Japan and South Korea are major trading partners, and many students, tourists, entertainers, and business people travel between the two countries.
 Despite strong economic cooperation between the two countries, ongoing territorial and historical issues exist between the two nations.

 Relations between Japan and North Korea are not yet normalized, and there are ongoing historical, geopolitical and nuclear issues between the two nations.